Smart Home Maintenance Tips & Expert Advice

 • Boil water in a kettle and use it to naturally flush out a drain.

 • Why It’s Solid: The fizzing is carbon dioxide breaking up pipe clogs.
-It works great on slow, clogged drains in the kitchen or bathroom.
+It works well on slow or clogged drains in the kitchen or bathroom.

 2. Boiling Water: Quick Grease Buster for Clogged Drains